InfiniteThreadsOfficial/DMFirewall/README.md

     return true
 }

+## 🏗️ Architecture

+DMFirewall uses a modular detection pipeline where independent detectors contribute signals to a unified environment assessment.

+Detection categories include:
+- simulator heuristics
+- jailbreak indicators
+- debugger detection
+- runtime validation
+- environment consistency checks

+The framework is designed to be lightweight, extensible, and configurable for different application security requirements.
 ```

-📦 Adding DMFirewall to Your Xcode Project
+📦 Installation (Swift Package Manager)

-You can integrate DMFirewall into your iOS or macOS project using Swift Package Manager (SPM), which is built into Xcode.
+Add DMFirewall to your project using Swift Package Manager.

-✅ Steps
-Open your Xcode project
-Launch Xcode and open the project you want to add DMFirewall to.
-Go to Package Dependencies
-In the top menu, click:
+Repository URL:

+https://github.com/InfiniteThreadsOfficial/DMFirewall.git

+In Xcode:

 File → Add Packages…

-Enter the repository URL
+Paste the repository URL and add the package to your target.
-In the search field at the top right, paste this GitHub URL:
-https://github.com/InfiniteThreadsOfficial/DMFirewall.git

-💰 Licensing & Purchase Info
-🔓 Free Tier: First 10 detections.

-🔒 Premium Required: After 10 detections, subscription is needed.

-📬 Contact: InfiniteThreadsOfficial@proton.me for pricing and access.
+🎯 Use Cases

+DMFirewall may be useful for:

+subscription-based applications
+anti-abuse systems
+analytics validation
+fraud prevention
+runtime integrity monitoring
+internal enterprise applications
+apps with sensitive business logic

+📄 Licensing

+DMFirewall is available under a commercial license.

+For licensing or integration inquiries: epremyanartak@gmail.com